What are automations?

 They are added to the autoresponder

 You create the email to be sent and set it up from your autoresponder

 And so, the steps to create this automation would be:

-Set the start trigger to: user enrolls in course
+Set the start trigger to: user receives access to a product

 Add an action: add user to autoresponder